 Before he was killed, Engf gave his followers some final instructions.
 The first three are called the Broken Threefold Ancillary Tenets.
 They are:

-•To follow his four tenets.
+- To follow his four tenets.

-He went on to say that if they did insist on forming a religion based on his
+He went on to say that if they did insist on forming a religion based on his teachings, they should create no icons in memory of him and, by no means should they use his name.
+These are called the Twin Ancillary Broken Tenets.

 After Engf's death his followers started a religion called Engfism.
 Because they felt guilty about forming a religion and using their founders name in spite of his wishes, they introduced a fifth tenet stating that any time a follower says the name Engf they must hit themselves solidly on the forehead with the flat of their hand.
 They also built a tremendous wooden slingshot with a red painted line slashing diagonally across it.
 This became their official icon.
 The purpose of the slashing line was to negate the icon itself, by which the followers hoped to keep in line with Engf's teaching against icons.